ga-wdi-boston/js-dom-assessment/diagnostic.md

 Please give two examples of things that are commonly confused for the DOM.

 <!-- your answer starts here -->
+the source code nor is it a rendered page
 <!-- your answer ends here -->

 ## Question 7